soxueren/atsd/integration/stata/README.md

 - Install [Stata](http://www.stata.com/order/) 15
 - Install [ODBC-JDBC Bridge](../odbc/openlink.md)

-If your ATSD installation has too many metrics (more than 10000), add a `table={filter}` parameter to the [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) to filter the list of tables visible in Stata.
+> If your ATSD installation has too many metrics (more than 10000), add a `tables={filter}` parameter to the [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) to filter the list of tables visible in Stata.

 ## Loading Data

-Execute in Stata Console this command: `set odbcdriver ansi`
+Execute the following command in the Stata console: `set odbcdriver ansi`

-> ODBC should be set into ANSI mode, otherwise strings will be truncated
+This confugurea Stata to interface with ODBC in ANSI mode to prevent string values from being truncated.

-### Load Data via Import Wizard
+### Load Data using Import Wizard

 - Click on **File > Import > ODBC** data source
 - Select the ATSD connection in **ODBC data sources**